 Our firm's investment adviser representatives ("IARs") act as portfolio manager(s) for this wrap fee program.
-A conflict arises in that other investment advisory firms may charge the same or lower fees than our firm for similar services.
-Our IARs are subject to individual licensing requirements as imposed by state securities boards.
-Our firm is required to confirm or update each IAR's Form U4 on an annual basis.
-IAR supervision is conducted by our Chief Compliance Officer or qualified designees as determined by management.
+A conflict arises in that other investment advisory firms may charge the same or lower fees

 Advisory Business:

 See Item 4 for information about our wrap fee advisory program.
 We offer individualized investment advice to clients utilizing our Wrap Comprehensive Portfolio Management service.
 Each client has the opportunity to place reasonable restrictions on the types of investments to be held in the portfolio.
 Restrictions on investments in certain securities or types of securities may not be possible due to the level of difficulty this would entail in managing the account.
 Restrictions would be limited to our Wrap Comprehensive Portfolio Management service.
 NewEdge Advisors and its IAR reserve the right to terminate advisory services or to not initiate advisory services for a Client if the requested restrictions are deemed unreasonable and beyond the firm capacity to employ.
 We do not manage assets through our other services.